Cherrington Global Scholars

 The University of Denver supports the Cherrington Global Scholars (CGS) initiative, which financially supports the round-trip international airfare and student visa application fees.
 This is an exciting opportunity for students and a dramatic statement of the University of Denver's commitment to internationalizing undergraduate education.
 It reflects a campus-wide commitment—in curriculum development, financing, and academic programming—to fostering international study, research, and outreach.

 Students who meet the eligibility requirements to be a Cherrington Global Scholar may only apply these benefits to DU Partner Programs presented in our portfolio.
+Note: Summer programs are not eligible for CGS.
 DU Partner Programs are the result of formal agreements between DU and partner institutions/programs.
 There is no separate application for the CGS; rather, eligible students automatically qualify when they submit their application to study abroad on a DU Partner program.

 - A stipend towards the cost of transportation to and from the study abroad host city